CeresF3b/PC-Fixer---Windows-System-Maintenance-Toolkit/README.md

 - All operations are safe and follow Microsoft-recommended maintenance procedures

 ## License
-Distributed under MIT License.
+Distributed under GPL-3.0 License.
 See `LICENSE` for more information.

 ## Acknowledgments
 Created with ❤️ by CeresF3B